mvolkmann/mvolkmann.github.com/programming/sed-article.md

 John Smith is a fine name.
 But sometimes John
 Smith wishes to have a different name.
-I can be tiresome hearing people call out
+It can be tiresome hearing people call out
 John Smith, John Smith over and over.
 ```